 In Safari: Choose Safari > Preferences, then click Extensions.
 To turn off an extension, deselect its checkbox.
 To uninstall an extension, select the extension and click the Uninstall button.

 Tip in a Tip: When it comes to browsers, some are better than others.
 Tap or click here for a comparison of Chrome, Safari, Firefox, Edge and Tor.

-Windows users should check the hosts file to see if attackers have made any unusual configurations.
+Windows users should check the host file to see if attackers have made any unusual configurations.
 This file can override your DNS and redirect URLs to different locations, like malicious websites.

 Tap the Windows Key + R on your keyboard and paste C:\Windows\System32\drivers\etc\hosts into it.